erolkuluslu/journey_of_ila_portal/README.md

 }
 ```

-•	Dark Mode Feature: To accommodate user preferences and ensure optimal viewing conditions in various environments, the ILA mobile app offers both dark mode and light mode options.
+- **Dark Mode Feature:** To accommodate user preferences and ensure optimal viewing conditions in various environments, the ILA mobile app offers both dark mode and light mode options.
 Users can seamlessly switch between these modes to suit their individual needs:

 ```dart
 import 'package:flutter/material.dart';